JohannesBorgqvist/Turing_patterns_bud_scars/Code/STEP_BY_STEP_GUIDE.md

 *Date:* 2021-09-20<br>
 *Written by:* Johannes Borgqvist<br>

 Here, we will go through every detail behind the various scripts step by step.
+Again, if you want to run all of these scripts in succession, we advise you to run the script with relative path "*../run\_all.sh*" (see the file "*../README.md*" for instructions on how this is done).

 In summary, there are four main steps here:

 1. Theoretical prediction,
 2. Generate meshes and convert their format,